Environmental Interns is a high

 internship is free to students who are selected.

-Instructors: Phoebe Chen, Debbie Davidson, Art Williams, Gabe DelCastillo Dr. Joyce Blueford
+Instructors: Debbie Davidson, Art Williams, Lucile Zhu, Dr. Joyce Blueford

-Overview of Program: Interns will learn about environmental issues in the Tri-City area of Fremont, Union City and Newark.
-They learn how to the analyze water for nutrients and elements using probes and spectrophotometers.
-They learn about soil, composting, and importance in restoration.
-They learn different techniques of restoration especially on what tools to use.
-Students will learn about how microorganisms can help determine the health of environment, and many other environmental parameters include how humans have changed their environment.
-Each day will blend lecture and outdoor experience.
+We will concentrate basic studies at Tule Ponds (Fremont), but will visit Masonic Home Reforestation and possible Sunol Water Temple.
+Interns will learn about environmental issues in the local area.
+They will learn how to the analyze water for nutrients and elements using probes and spectrophotometers.
+They will learn about soil, composting, and importance in restoration.
+They will learn different techniques of restoration especially on what tools to use.
+Students will learn about how microorganisms can help determine the health of environment, and many other environmental parameters include how humans have changed the environment through time.
+Each Friday will blend lecture and outdoor experience, including obtaining data from kayaks and row boat.

 After training students are eligible to continue with research projects funded by Alameda County Flood Control and Water Conservation District and Math Science Nucleus.
 Throughout the year students work on different projects from chemical testing, recording species abundance, working with compost, and many other environmental projects.